hexojs/hexo-generator-feed/migrator/wordpress/README.md

-# WordPress migrator plugin for [Hexo]
+# WordPress migrator

-This plugin can migrate your blog from WordPress to Hexo.
+Migrate your blog from WordPress to Hexo.

 ## Usage